Covid-19: What are the latest changes to the travel rules?

 They are unchanged.
 Travellers will continue to be required to quarantine, even if they are fully vaccinated.

+The Cabinet minister revealed the changes to US and EU travel, saying: "We're helping reunite people living in the US and European countries with their family and friends in the UK."

-International cruises will be permitted to resume departing and arriving in England.
+He also said international cruises would be permitted to resume departing and arriving in England.

 Ships operating in England are currently restricted to domestic sailings.